Jamie956/Jamie956.github.io/post/java.md

 You can think of static methods as methods that don’t have a this parameter.

-A static method of the Employee class cannot access the id instance feld because it does not operate on an object.
-However, a static method can access a static feld.
+A static method of the Employee class cannot access the id instance field because it does not operate on an object.
+However, a static method can access a static field.

 ```java
 public static int getNextId()